saritasa-nest/saritasa-forge-admin/README.md

 ## Sort

-You can make some properties to be sortable.
+You can apply alphabet sorting to some properties.
 By default, they are not sortable.

 It is configurable via `[NetForgeProperty]` and `Fluent API`.